< Go to Rain Jackets - Men's

 Hands-on Gear Review

-Outdoor Research’s Helium II jacket is essentially a cross between super-light wind jacket and rain jacket.
-It offers the extended water resistance of a rain jacket with the ultra-light weight of a wind jacket.
-Bottom line: this jacket is really useful, just not the best jacket specifically for rain protection.
+The Outdoor Research Helium 2 is essentially a cross between a super light wind jacket and rain jacket.
+It offers the extended water resistance of a rain jacket with the ultralight weight of a wind jacket.
+This model is the most compact when stowed into its special stuff pocket.
+Bottom line: this jacket is extremely useful, especially for climbers, ultralight backpackers, and runners.

 OutdoorGearLab Editors' Hands-on Review

 An extremely lightweight and packable minimalist shell, this piece is ideal for those looking to pack a rain protection layer that takes up as little space and weight as possible.
 Two reflective patches make this a great jacket for cool weather running as well.

 This jacket kept us dry and we liked the hood design above all others.
 Like the award winning PreCip, the elastic cinches extend only up to the temple and not across the brow.
 The unique part of the Helium's design is that there are no cord locks at the side of the hood.
 A third elastic cord that tightens on the back of the hood also cinches the two on the side of the face.
 With the large, stiffened brim, these features work perfectly.

 The DWR treatment applied to the Pertex Shield+ fabric held up well during our testing.
 The one shortcoming with the Outdoor Research Helium 2's water resistance is the wrist cuff design.
 With only elastic on the wrist side and no means to tighten them, water can run down your forearms when reaching overhead.